 Introduce source paper

 The mRS to EQ-5D mapping used data from the Oxford Vascular Study (OXVASC), which is a large scale population-based cohort, initiated in 2002, involving almost 100,000 individuals registered in Oxfordshire.
-The mRS to EQ-5D paper used involved 1283 patients from this study, recruited between April 2002 and March 2007, who had suffered either stroke or transient ischemic attack (TIA).
+The mRS to EQ-5D paper used 1283 patients from this study, recruited between April 2002 and March 2007, who had suffered either stroke or transient ischemic attack (TIA).
 These patients were followed-up for up to 24 months following the stroke.
 The patients’ condition was assessed using the disease specific measure of the mRS, as well as the generic utility instrument EQ-5D.
 Based on this, the EQ-5D utilities associated with each state were estimated and reported.

 The Modified Rankin Scale